Economist, Gulf of Mexico

 Areas of expertise: Oceans Program, catch shares, marine protected areas, natural resource economics

-Daniel Willard joined EDF in 2011 as an Economist for the Gulf and Southeast Oceans Program.
-He works with the Oceans Program team to develop market-based incentives and ecosystem-based strategies to reduce overfishing and coastal and marine habitat loss, as well as providing counsel on other key issues in the Gulf of Mexico and South Atlantic.
+Daniel works with the Oceans Program team to develop market-based incentives and ecosystem-based strategies to restore fisheries and marine resources, as well as providing counsel on key issues in the Gulf of Mexico and other fisheries.

 Prior to joining EDF, Daniel provided research support to economists at the National Oceanic and Atmospheric Administration’s (NOAA) Alaska Fisheries Science Center in Seattle, Washington.
 His previous research focused on spatial fisheries management, with applications to Bering Sea/Aleutian Islands fisheries and Steller sea lion critical habitat.
 Daniel has also taught economics at the University of Washington and at Seattle University.

 - Ph.D. in Economics from the University of Washington

 - Masters of Arts in Economics from the University of Washington

 - Bachelors of Science in Economics (Magna cum Laude) from Virginia Commonwealth University